FreeGgOnline/Julia_Modeling_Workshop/README.md

 The workshop emphasizes practical, hands-on learning through interactive Pluto notebooks, progressing from fundamental Julia concepts through sophisticated modeling techniques.
 You'll learn to build performant scientific models, solve large-scale stiff systems, perform inverse problem solving, and leverage automatic differentiation for machine learning integration.
 Whether you're modeling chemical kinetics, biological systems, or physical processes, these materials provide the tools and knowledge needed to deploy advanced computational models on high-performance computing systems.

-This workshop bridges the gap between traditional numerical methods and modern machine learning approaches, demonstrating how Julia's unique features enable unprecedented performance and expressiveness in scientific computing.
+This workshop bridges the gap between traditional numerical methods and modern machine learning approaches, demonstrating how Julia's unique features enable performance and expressiveness in scientific computing.

 ## About the Author

 Dr. Chris Rackauckas is the VP of Modeling and Simulation at JuliaHub, the Director of Scientific Research at Pumas-AI, Co-PI of the Julia Lab at MIT, and the lead developer of the Julia SciML Open Source Software Organization.
 For his work in mechanistic machine learning, his work is credited for the 15,000x acceleration of NASA Launch Services simulations and recently demonstrated a 60x-570x acceleration over Modelica tools in HVAC simulation, earning Chris the US Air Force Artificial Intelligence Accelerator Scientific Excellence Award.
 See more at https://chrisrackauckas.com/.
-He is the lead developer of the Pumas project and received a top presentation award at every ACoP from 2019-2021 for improving methods for uncertainty quantification, automated GPU acceleration of nonlinear mixed effects modeling (NLME), and machine learning assisted construction of NLME models with DeepNLME.
+He was the original architect of the Pumas software for nonlinear mixed effects (NLME) modeling in industrial pharmaceutical applications and received a top presentation award at every ACoP from 2019-2021 for improving methods for uncertainty quantification, automated GPU acceleration of nonlinear mixed effects modeling (NLME), and machine learning assisted construction of NLME models with DeepNLME.
+This software was known for being used for the Moderna Covid-19 vaccine.
 For these achievements, Chris received the Emerging Scientist award from ISoP.

 ## Quick Start: Running the Workshop Notebooks